See below to find out what measures we have put in place to ensure the safety of our visitors and staff.

 We pride ourselves on offering an immersive, interactive museum experience.
 We have kept as many exhibits and things to do as possible, with hand-sanitising stations to be used wherever there is something to touch, push or prod.
 However, interactives such as Morse headsets, old telephones and listening posts have had to be removed for safety reasons.

-A one-way system has been introduced to avoid customers crossing paths.
 Gallery spaces with only one route of entry/egress are limited to one family group at a time and visitors are asked to maintain social distancing throughout their visit.
 Due to their design, it is not possible to visit the bunker’s “escape stairs” whilst maintaining social distancing, so, unfortunately, these will be out of bounds for the time being.

 Payment is by card or contactless device only – no cash please.